 What is Frozen Shoulder or Adhesive Capsulitis?

-A more accurate term would be shoulder capsulitis.
-This is because frozen shoulder involves an often unexplained and exaggerated inflammatory reaction of the shoulder capsule.
-Shoulder capsulitis is very painful when stretched (movement) or compressed (lying on it) and eventually thickens and contracts causing significant stiffness.
+A more accurate term would be shoulder capsulitis, because frozen shoulder involves an excessive inflammatory reaction of the shoulder capsule.

-There are two types of frozen shoulder and three stages of progression for each.
-Frozen shoulder treatment needs to be directed towards the individual’s presentation.
-Unfortunately incorrect frozen shoulder treatment in Perth often does more harm than good.
+There are two types of frozen shoulder and three stages of progression for each and treatment needs to be directed towards the individual’s presentation.
+Unfortunately, incorrect frozen shoulder treatment in Perth often does more harm than good.

 The freezing stage involves excessive inflammation of the shoulder capsule known as shoulder capsulitis.
-It is considered the painful stage of frozen shoulder.
+It’s considered the painful stage of frozen shoulder.

-The frozen stage implies that the inflammation and pain has settled, however the shoulder capsule is left thickened and contracted.
-The shoulder is very stiff but there is minimal pain.
+The frozen stage implies that the inflammation and pain has settled, but the shoulder capsule is left thickened and contracted.
+The shoulder is very stiff, but there is minimal pain.